Nommyde/resampler/README.md

-# resampler
+# JavaScript resampler
-Resampling library for images and other data
+JS resampling library for images and other data